braedynl/CSE231-020-SS20/README.md

 If you do not have the book yet, a draft of chapters 0 and 1 can be found [here.](https://web.cse.msu.edu/~cse231/Online/chapter0_and_1.pdf)

+Labs (outside of Lab 00) must be completed in-class, they are not homework assignments.

 **Project submissions are on Mimir.
 The project link provided in the table brings you to the introductory video, skeleton code and project procedure.**

 | Week of...  |     | Sunday | Monday         | Tuesday | Wednesday          | Thursday       | Friday | Saturday               |